 \paragraph{Quantum machine learning:}

 Quantum computers have the potential to improve existing machine learning models based on classical computers.
-A series of works require that an exponential amount of data stored in quantum random access memory \cite{biamonte2017quantum, harrow2009quantum, rebentrost2014quantum, lloyd2014quantum, lloyd2013quantum, wiebe2012quantum, dunjko2018machine, huang2019near}.
+A series of works require that an exponential amount of data is stored in a quantum random access memory \cite{biamonte2017quantum, harrow2009quantum, rebentrost2014quantum, lloyd2014quantum, lloyd2013quantum, wiebe2012quantum, dunjko2018machine, huang2019near}.
 Due to the quantum data structure, one can obtain exponential speed-up for certain machine learning tasks.
 However, the act of storing the exponential amount of data will take exponential time.
-Furthermore, if we assume a similar data structure for classical machines, then the exponential advantage may not be available \cite{aaronson2015read, tang2019quantum, tang2018quantum, gilyen2018quantum, arrazola2019quantum}.
-Another recent line of works focuses on using quantum computers to represent a family of classically intractable functions \cite{farhi2018classification, havlivcek2019supervised, schuld2019quantum, cong2019quantum}.
+Furthermore, if we assume a similar data structure for classical machines, then the exponential advantage may vanish altogether \cite{aaronson2015read, tang2019quantum, tang2018quantum, gilyen2018quantum, arrazola2019quantum}.
+Another recent line of works focuses on using quantum computers to represent a set of classically intractable functions \cite{farhi2018classification, havlivcek2019supervised, schuld2019quantum, cong2019quantum}.
 However, computational power provided by data in a machine learning task can also make a classical ML model stronger \cite{huang2020power} and may challenge some of these proposals in practice.
 When we consider learning an arbitrary unitary, due to the inherent complexity of the unitary group, the sample complexity is going to scale with the Hilbert space dimension (exponential in the system size) \cite{poland2020no, sharma2020reformulation}.